The Thanksgiving Holiday, 2016

-In a few short days, it will be Thanksgiving Day and then the holiday shopping frenzy will be upon us.
+In just a few days, it will be Thanksgiving Day and then the holiday shopping frenzy will be upon us.

-However, some companies remain busy, including those in retail, working hard to close every possible sale, collect every dollar and end the year on a high note.
+Many companies remain busy, including those in retail, restaurants, airlines, shipping companies and grocery outlets, working to ring-up every possible sale, collect every dollar and end the year on a high note.

-Whatever your thinking is about the last few weeks of the year, take a step back, take a deep breath and be thankful for what you have and do.
+Whatever your thinking is about the last few weeks of the year, take a step back this week, take a deep breath and be thankful for what you have and do.

 There is much to be grateful for, although it may not seem readily apparent.

-People in business have a bad habit of taking things for granted.
-Perhaps we have come so far so fast with our entitlement attitude that we have forgotten just how much we truly have.
+People in business have the bad habit of taking things for granted.
+Perhaps we have come so far so fast with our entitlement attitudes that we have forgotten just how much we truly have.

-If you are working somewhere, simply be grateful for…
+If you are working somewhere, be grateful for…

 … Our spouses, significant others and family members who understand the demands of being employed.
 Having a job might mean arriving early in the morning, staying late, enduring a long commute, or having to work at all hours of the night and day as well as weekends and holidays.
 Work can be physically and mentally demanding; it might require out of town travel and perhaps long trips that might mean missing important family events.